PH111P/-/README.md

 ###Examples
 Currently, the following examples can be examined:
 * `appoints-term.py` — Shows upcoming appointments in a terminal using fancy ANSI escapes
+* `appoints.py` — Powerline segment; Shows current and upcoming appointments and evolves them if necessary.